jamesdcheney0/terraform-challenge/README.md

         1. NAT Gateway that 0.0.0.0/0 in the private subnets point to
         1. 2 private subnets, 2 public subnets
     1. Security - if splitting this up, like we did at Deloitte, would need to have the SGs outputted, and in the account module have it define those as variables in order for the other resources to use them
-    1. single ec2 - aws-web-server-instance module main.tf - search for this name in the article; this will be part of the inspiration for the single instance
+    1. single ec2 - aws-web-server-instance module main.tf - search for this name in the article; this will be part of the inspiration for the single instance.
+Just going to attach root block device directly.
+In thecodinginterface link below, there's also examples of creating bespoke ebs volumes and attaching them
     1. ASG - for this, it looks like using userdata or similar in terraform will work.
 There's an example in the article listed above
     1. ALB
     1. S3